 In 1979, Almere got its first church, city theatre and public artwork.

-The Regenboogbuurt or Rainbow neighbourhood was built later on, in the 90’s.
+The Regenboogbuurt or Rainbow neighbourhood was built in the 90’s.
 This very colourful neighbourhood was inspired by Bruno Taut’s (1880-1938) architecture, known for its colourful buildings in Berlin.

 Also in the 90’s, the city center (Almere Stad) underwent a huge renovation process, coordinated by the Dutch architect Rem Koolhaas (1944-), responsible for the new urban masterplan.
 Several international architects were involved, such as Christian de Portzampark (1944-), also a winner of the Architecture Pritzker Prize.

 Almere's initial design and planning was inspired by the garden city movement that took place in England in the 19th century.
-Along the years, this concept met new combinations and connections such as greenery with Art and greenery with History.
+Along the years, this concept met new combinations and connections such with Art and History.
 In Almere, you find very interesting places to visit that mirror the evolution of this landscape philosophy, such as the Green Cathedral (De Groene Kathedraal), inspired by the French Cathedral of the city of Reims, or the Forest of the Indomitable (De Bos der Onverzettelijken), a National monument dedicated to the Dutch Resistance during World War II.